SoccerNet/sn-spotting/README.md

  - Pre-computed features such as ResNET-152.
  - Annotations of actions among 17 classes (Labels-v2.json).

+ The new Ball Action Spotting dataset consists of 7 complete soccer games including:
+ - Full untrimmed broadcast videos in both low and high resolution.
+ - Annotations of actions among 2 classes (Labels-ball.json).

-Participate in our upcoming Challenge in the [CVPR 2022 International Challenge on Activity Recognition Workshop](http://activity-net.org/challenges/2021/index.html) and try to win 500$ sponsored by [SportRadar](https://www.sportradar.com/)!
-All details are available on the [challenge website](https://eval.ai/web/challenges/challenge-page/1536/overview), or on the [main page](https://soccer-net.org/).
+Participate in our upcoming Challenges during the [CVPR 2023 International Challenge at the CVSports Workshop](https://vap.aau.dk/cvsports/)!
+All details will be available on the [challenge website](https://eval.ai/web/challenges/challenge-page/1536/overview), or on the [main soccernet page](https://www.soccer-net.org/).

-The participation deadline is fixed at the 30th of May 2022.
+The participation deadline is fixed at the 30th of May 2023.
 The official rules and guidelines are available on [ChallengeRules.md](ChallengeRules.md).

 <a href="https://youtu.be/tA9E1hkiyB0">
 <p align="center"><img src="Images/Thumbnail.png" width="720"></p>
 </a>

+### 2022 Challenge leaderboard

+The leaderboard will soon be provided here.
+In the meantime, please check out our paper on the [SoccerNet 2022 Challenge Results](https://arxiv.org/abs/2210.02365) published at the ACMM Workshop.

 ### 2021 Challenge leaderboard

-This table summarizes the current performances on the 2021 challenge.
+This table summarizes the current performances on the 2021 Action Spotting Challenge.
 For the leaderboard on the 2022 challenge, please visit EvalAI [test](https://eval.ai/web/challenges/challenge-page/761/leaderboard/2072) and [challenge](https://eval.ai/web/challenges/challenge-page/761/leaderboard/2074) leaderboards.

 | Model     | tight Avg-mAP (challenge)  | Avg-mAP (challenge) | tight Avg-mAP (test)  | Avg-mAP (test) |